nsacyber/Windows-Secure-Host-Baseline/Office/README.md

 ```
 ## Office Macros

 Office Macros have proven themselves to be an increasingly popular attack vector.
 In Office 2016 a new group policy setting was added to [Block Macros from the Internet Zone](https://blogs.technet.microsoft.com/mmpc/2016/03/22/new-feature-in-office-2016-can-block-macros-and-help-prevent-infection/).
-The new setting was backported to Office 2013 in as part of a patch, [MS16-099](https://support.microsoft.com/en-us/kb/3177451).
-This [Information Assurance Advisory](https://www.iad.gov/iad/library/ia-advisories-alerts/blocking-macros-from-internet-originated-microsoft-office-files.cfm) was developed to recommend blocking Office macros from the Internet Zone.
+The new setting was backported to Office 2013 as part of patch [MS16-099](https://support.microsoft.com/en-us/kb/3177451).
+This [Information Assurance Advisory](https://www.iad.gov/iad/library/ia-advisories-alerts/blocking-macros-from-internet-originated-microsoft-office-files.cfm) was published to recommend blocking Office macros from the Internet Zone.

 ## Downloads
 * [Group Policy templates for Office 2016](https://www.microsoft.com/en-us/download/details.aspx?id=49030)